 - It allows a verification of the strain gauge readings which is independent from the uncertainties on the elastic constants of the material and on load measurements. - It provides feedback on the correct application of the HDM procedure and a quantitative estimation of the errors on the identified residual stresses, as the calculated bending stress distribution can be compared with the applied one. - It allows the validation of error compensation strategies.
-For example, it is shown that a zero-depth offset-which affects the identified stress distribution near the specimen surface-can be corrected after that the procedure has been carried out. - Since the bench permits a simultaneous identification of residual and bending stresses, the compensations applied for the bending case (to improve correlation with imposed stresses) can be easily extended to actual residual stresses in the specimen, as they share most of the factors that may affect the hole-drilling method procedure, such as the hole geometry and eccentricity, the strain gauge setup, and a zero-depth offset.
-This approach increases the accuracy of the residual stress measurement and is investigated in separate works (Beghini et al. 2022; Beghini et al. 2023a; Beghini et al. 2023c).
-Therein, various surface treatments are analyzed, and hole-drilling measurements (before and after compensations) are compared with X-Ray diffraction measurements, which are not affected by the zero-depth issue.
+For example, it is shown that a zerodepth offset - which affects the identified stress distribution near the specimen surface - can be corrected after that the procedure has been carried out. - Since the bench permits a simultaneous identification of residual and bending stresses, the compensations applied for the bending case (to improve correlation with imposed stresses) can be easily extended to residual stresses, increasing their accuracy.